madetech/blog/posts/overcoming_challenges_with_offshore_software_development.md

   - If you experience quality issues, try to understand where they're rooted.
 The root cause is not always in engineering capability.

+## Shared understanding of expectations

+When crossing any organisational boundary, different expectations may exist for what 'good' looks like, particularly things such as quality, security, and user experience.

+A common answer to this can be to try to document everything in very fine-grained detail, passing large specification documents over the boundary, which in-turn can have many knock-on effects to the speed of delivery, ownership, and subsequently quality.

+Tips:
+  - Ensure expectations are well understood by looking to share values rather than large specification documents
+  - Encourage teams to collaborate with one another, and work together to reach shared solutions

 ## Cost savings not easily realised

 With offshoring sometimes cutting local rates ten-fold, it provides some particularly compelling headline cost reductions.